stephenscaff/animated-cursor/readme.md

 #### 3. Init Cursor

+Import and initialize.
+Example is using defaults but accepts an options paramter (see below)
 ```
 import AnimatedCursor from 'animated-cursor'

 // Using just default options
 const ac = AnimatedCursor()

 ac.init()